amoyament/workshops-update_rhel/exercises/ansible_rhel/1.10-system-roles/README.md

 Get hands-on with Red Hat Enterprise Linux (RHEL) System Roles to automate common OS configuration tasks using production-ready roles delivered as Ansible collections.

 You will apply a simple role to a host and verify the change.
+This is an optional exercise that can be skipped if you are short on time.

 > Note: RHEL 9.5 includes continued updates to system roles.
 Explore additional roles (e.g., time synchronization, storage, network, and sudo) based on your use case.